- Introduction Week

 From this point forward, weekly discussion assignments on assigned readings should be expected.

-Also, your first analysis paper is due Monday, February 21st at 11:59 PM.
+Also, your first analysis paper for online-only students is due Monday, February 18th at 11:59 PM.
+(This takes the place on in-class notes)

 Continue you readings on Barton Stone.